First Internet Bancorp (NASDAQ:INBK) Upgraded by TheStreet to B-

-First Internet Bancorp (NASDAQ:INBK – Get Rating) was upgraded by analysts at TheStreet from a “c” rating to a “b-” rating in a report issued on Monday, TheStreetRatingsTable reports.
+TheStreet upgraded shares of First Internet Bancorp (NASDAQ:INBK – Get Rating) from a c rating to a b- rating in a research report report published on Monday, TheStreetRatingsTable reports.

-A number of other equities research analysts have also commented on the company.
-Keefe, Bruyette & Woods decreased their price objective on First Internet Bancorp from $66.00 to $62.00 and set an “outperform” rating for the company in a research report on Thursday, April 21st.
-Zacks Investment Research downgraded First Internet Bancorp from a “hold” rating to a “sell” rating in a research report on Thursday, May 5th.
-Craig Hallum dropped their price target on First Internet Bancorp from $70.00 to $60.00 in a research report on Tuesday, May 3rd.
-StockNews.com assumed coverage on First Internet Bancorp in a research report on Thursday, March 31st.
-They set a “buy” rating on the stock.
-Finally, Piper Sandler decreased their price target on First Internet Bancorp from $68.00 to $54.00 and set an “overweight” rating on the stock in a research note on Friday, April 22nd.
-One equities research analyst has rated the stock with a sell rating and four have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has an average rating of “Buy” and an average price target of $56.50.
+INBK has been the subject of several other research reports.
+Zacks Investment Research downgraded First Internet Bancorp from a hold rating to a sell rating in a research note on Thursday, May 5th.
+Keefe, Bruyette & Woods cut their target price on shares of First Internet Bancorp from $66.00 to $62.00 and set an outperform rating for the company in a research note on Thursday, April 21st.
+Piper Sandler cut their target price on shares of First Internet Bancorp from $68.00 to $54.00 and set an overweight rating for the company in a research note on Friday, April 22nd.
+StockNews.com began coverage on shares of First Internet Bancorp in a research note on Thursday, March 31st.
+They issued a buy rating for the company.
+Finally, Craig Hallum cut their target price on shares of First Internet Bancorp from $70.00 to $60.00 in a research note on Tuesday, May 3rd.
+One analyst has rated the stock with a sell rating and four have given a buy rating to the company.
+According to MarketBeat, the company presently has a consensus rating of Buy and an average price target of $56.50.

+The firm also recently declared a quarterly dividend, which was paid on Monday, April 18th.
+Shareholders of record on Thursday, March 31st were issued a $0.06 dividend.
+This represents a $0.24 annualized dividend and a yield of 0.61%.
+The ex-dividend date was Wednesday, March 30th.
+First Internet Bancorp’s dividend payout ratio (DPR) is 4.89%.

-In other First Internet Bancorp news, CEO David B. Becker acquired 16,314 shares of the business’s stock in a transaction dated Thursday, March 10th.
-The stock was bought at an average cost of $44.50 per share, with a total value of $725,973.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO David B. Becker acquired 30,000 shares of the business’s stock in a transaction dated Tuesday, May 3rd.
-The stock was acquired at an average cost of $36.42 per share, with a total value of $1,092,600.00.
-Following the completion of the transaction, the chief executive officer now owns 420,011 shares of the company’s stock, valued at $15,296,800.62.
+In other news, CEO David B. Becker bought 30,000 shares of the firm’s stock in a transaction dated Tuesday, May 3rd.
+The stock was acquired at an average price of $36.42 per share, for a total transaction of $1,092,600.00.
+Following the acquisition, the chief executive officer now owns 420,011 shares of the company’s stock, valued at $15,296,800.62.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, CEO David B. Becker bought 16,314 shares of the firm’s stock in a transaction dated Thursday, March 10th.
+The shares were purchased at an average price of $44.50 per share, with a total value of $725,973.00.
 The disclosure for this purchase can be found here.
-Insiders have purchased 51,314 shares of company stock valued at $2,006,573 over the last three months.
-Insiders own 8.00% of the company’s stock.
+Insiders acquired a total of 51,314 shares of company stock valued at $2,006,573 in the last 90 days.
+8.00% of the stock is owned by company insiders.

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-BNP Paribas Arbitrage SA increased its stake in First Internet Bancorp by 64.6% during the 1st quarter.
-BNP Paribas Arbitrage SA now owns 6,422 shares of the bank’s stock worth $276,000 after acquiring an additional 2,520 shares during the period.
-Connors Investor Services Inc. increased its stake in shares of First Internet Bancorp by 1.6% in the 1st quarter.
-Connors Investor Services Inc. now owns 117,798 shares of the bank’s stock valued at $5,066,000 after purchasing an additional 1,860 shares during the last quarter.
-Wellington Management Group LLP bought a new position in shares of First Internet Bancorp in the 1st quarter valued at $4,203,000.
-Ancora Advisors LLC increased its stake in shares of First Internet Bancorp by 24.1% in the 1st quarter.
-Ancora Advisors LLC now owns 46,550 shares of the bank’s stock valued at $1,640,000 after purchasing an additional 9,030 shares during the last quarter.
-Finally, First Trust Advisors LP increased its stake in shares of First Internet Bancorp by 9.8% in the 1st quarter.
-First Trust Advisors LP now owns 5,020 shares of the bank’s stock valued at $216,000 after purchasing an additional 447 shares during the last quarter.
-Institutional investors own 70.50% of the company’s stock.
+Large investors have recently modified their holdings of the company.
+Franklin Resources Inc. grew its holdings in shares of First Internet Bancorp by 6.5% during the 3rd quarter.
+Franklin Resources Inc. now owns 150,900 shares of the bank’s stock worth $4,705,000 after purchasing an additional 9,200 shares during the period.
+Denali Advisors LLC purchased a new position in First Internet Bancorp in the 4th quarter worth approximately $66,000.
+Jacob Asset Management of New York LLC boosted its holdings in First Internet Bancorp by 20.7% in the 4th quarter.
+Jacob Asset Management of New York LLC now owns 54,778 shares of the bank’s stock worth $2,577,000 after acquiring an additional 9,400 shares during the period.
+American Century Companies Inc. boosted its holdings in First Internet Bancorp by 32.3% in the 4th quarter.
+American Century Companies Inc. now owns 29,335 shares of the bank’s stock worth $1,380,000 after acquiring an additional 7,167 shares during the period.
+Finally, Geode Capital Management LLC boosted its holdings in First Internet Bancorp by 1.4% in the 3rd quarter.
+Geode Capital Management LLC now owns 175,592 shares of the bank’s stock worth $5,474,000 after acquiring an additional 2,462 shares during the period.
+Institutional investors and hedge funds own 70.50% of the company’s stock.

 First Internet Bancorp operates as the bank holding company for First Internet Bank of Indiana that provides commercial and retail banking products and services to individuals and commercial customers in the United States.
 The company accepts non-interest bearing and interest-bearing demand deposit, savings, money market, and brokered deposit accounts, as well as certificates of deposit.